NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

                 self._item_changed(self.position)
 ```

-## Step 2.6: Set the Position Identifier and Request Position
+## Step 2.6: Set the Position Identifier and return Position
-Let's define the identifier for Position like so:
+Let's define the identifier for position like so:

 ```python
 ...